osgrijilio/logbook/README.md

-# logbook
+# Logbook

-Document learning process in markdown.
+Minimal documentation notes during learning processes, using markdown.

-Then, look at the individual chapters or generate a full PDF book for review.
+Then, look at individual chapters or generate full PDF book for review.